uhlryk/react-context-ajax/README.md

 This is handy to get everything in global calback, check received data, and return only processed part (or for example if you use router, redirect to error page or login page).

+## Local callback
+This function is passed as last argument in request methods.
+And is invoked at the end of request (after global callback).
+Global callback can prevent local callback from being invoked.

+Callback function get two arguments

+    globalCallbackFunction(err, res) {
+      done();
+    }

+### err
+Error object.
+By default it is error object created by superagent.
+More about it in superagent [documentation](http://visionmedia.github.io/superagent/#error-handling).
+But in global callback this object could be changed.

+### res
+Response object By default this is response object created by superagent.
+More about it in superagent [documentation](http://visionmedia.github.io/superagent/#response-properties)
+But in global callback this object could be changed.

 ## License
 MIT